 This macro hides the Excel warning prior to deleting your sheet and re-activates the alerts immediately after deleting your sheet.
 By doing this, you no longer get pestered by the message saying “Data may exist in the sheet(s) selected for deletion.”

 That’s right - no more warning prompt!
 Your sheet just automatically deletes.
 No questions asked.

 Loop Through Sheets and Delete Without Prompting if Sheet Exists

-Sub VBA_Delete_Sheet() For Each Sheet In ActiveWorkbook.Worksheets If Sheet.Name = "Sheet1" Then Application.DisplayAlerts = False Worksheets("Sheet1").Delete Application.DisplayAlerts = True End If Next Sheet End Sub
+Sub VBA_Delete_Sheet4() For Each Sheet In ActiveWorkbook.Worksheets If Sheet.Name = "Sheet1" Then Application.DisplayAlerts = False Worksheets("Sheet1").Delete Application.DisplayAlerts = True End If Next Sheet End Sub

 This final macro combines everything you’ve learned in this tutorial.
-It loops through all the sheets in your Excel workbook and once it finds the sheet you want to delete, it will delete it without stopping to show you the warning prompt.
+It loops through all the sheets in your Excel workbook and, if the sheet you want to delete exists, it will delete it without warning.

 I’m rather fond of this macro because it shows the beauty of VBA.
 Why do I like it?
 I’ve said it once, and I’ll happily say it again.
 This macro shows how you can (and should!) combine each new skill you learn into wonderful and clean macros.